vespauniversity/vespaworkshop101/hybrid_ecommerce_app/README.md

 ## Overview

 This section introduces the fundamental concepts of embedders, embeddings, hybrid search with Reciprocal Rank Fusion (RRF), and phased ranking in Vespa.
-If you're new to these concepts, we recommend reading the detailed explanations in [`docs/EMBEDDING.md`](docs/EMBEDDING.md) and [`docs/PHASED_RANKING.md`](docs/PHASED_RANKING.md) for a deeper understanding.

 ### Embedders Overview